Compare travel insurance for Vietnam

 Cash: You can be covered for cash, if your wallet, purse or bag is lost or stolen while you’re away.
 Again, most insurers place a limit on this, usually up to £300 as standard

 Gadgets: Cover in case your mobile phone or laptop is stolen or damaged while you’re on holiday

 Travel abandonment: For other unusual circumstances where the journey becomes unfeasible

 Passport: Covers you if your passport is lost or stolen.
-Sourcing a replacement while abroad can be expensive
+Sourcing a replacement while in Vietnam can be expensive

 Personal liability: Covers you in case you inflict injury to someone else by accident, or if you cause loss or damage to their possessions

 Your travel insurance should cover you for any planned activities on your trip, such as extreme sports and adventures – and you may need to add these as a policy extra.
-You should also be aware of any exclusions, such as if you have a health condition prior to travelling.
-It’s worth taking note of the following:
+You should also be aware of common exclusions prior to travelling:

 Is healthcare free in Vietnam?